 Research of Animal Production Systems

-We approach sustainability through three research themes: livelihood, environment and animal welfare.
-Livelihood relates to social and economic aspects of animal production.
-Environment is about climate change, pollution, and biodiversity.
+We approach sustainability through four research themes: governance & livelihood, environmental impacts, biodiversity and animal welfare.
+Governance & livelihood and biodiversity relate to social and economic aspects of animal production, and biodiversity reward systems.
+Environmental impacts is about climate change and pollution.
 Animal welfare deals with the interaction between animals and their environments, and with the impact this has on animals.

 Methodologies